magic-city-bikes/notes/README.md

 ## Who did what

 We worked together as a group.
 Everyone did somewhat equal amount of work and we constantly shared and validated ideas with each other.

+- Joni Salmi - Developing statistical analysis method and providing the historical bike usage data.
+- Irene Nikkarinen - Testing out linear regression and neural networks, building final script and developing the deliverable.
+- Krstiina Rahikainen - Acquiring and merging weather data and developing the deliverable.

+Everyone participated in writing this report and data exploration.